One Tool, Many Languages: Language-Parametric Transformation with Incremental Parametric Syntax: Evaluation

 For each language, we tabulated the difference in ratings between the human-written and automatically transformed programs.
 Our results are given in Figure \ref{fig:human-study-results}.
 The average differences in ratings ranged from $-0.075$ for Python (favoring the humans) to $+0.633$ for Java (favoring the machine).
 The differences for C, JavaScript, and Lua were $-0.014$, $+0.396$, and $-0.052$ respectively.

-Our goal was to show that the output of our transformations is not less readable than the human-transformed code.
-This is a problem in statistics known as non-inferiority testing \cite{wellek2010testing}.
-For each language, we formulated a hypothesis that the average difference in ratings between each the machine- and human- transformed code is at least $-1$.
-We then factored in the pairs that were not sent to Phase 3: each identical pair was counted as 10 judgments of equality (difference $0$), and each pair where the machine-transformed version was incorrect was counted as 10 judgments that maximally penalize the machine version (difference $-4$).
-We tested each of the $5$ hypotheses using a paired t-test.
-For each language, it showed that the machine-transformed code was non-inferior by a non-inferiority margin of at least $-1$ with $p<10^{-9}$.
+We test Hypothesis \ref{hyp:noninf} using the techniques of non-inferiority testing \cite{wellek2010testing}.
+We combined the data from the human judges with the samples that did not get sent to Phase 3.
+For the samples where the human- and machine-transformed versions, were identical, we included them as if the humans had rated them identically; for the ones that failed their tests, as if rated to maximally penalize the machine.
+We then tested each of the $5$ hypotheses using a paired t-test.
+For each language, it showed that the machine-transformed code was non-inferior by a non-inferiority margin of at most $1$ with $p<10^{-8}$.
 In retrospect, this data had the power to prove the hypothesis with a much smaller non-inferiority margin.

 Considering both the raw data and the statistical tests, our study provides strong evidence that the output of transformations in \textsc{Cubix} is no less readable than hand-transformed code, showing that implementing source-to-source transformations with incremental parametric syntax avoids the mangling common to IR-based approaches.